STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw03/hw03_dplyr-ggplot2.md

 </div>
 <div class="clearer"></div>

-The table and figure above shows the spread of GDP Per Capita within each continent.
+The table and figure above shows the spread of GDP Per Capita within each continent using a boxplot.
+GDP Per Capita is on a log10 scale.
 From the figure we can see that Asia had the largest spread of GDP Per Capita.
 In contrast, Africa had the smallest spread of GPD Per Capita.

 <div class = "twoC">